 But this is just a myth, according to an interview with neurologist Barry Gordon in Scientific American.
 He explained that the majority of the brain is almost always active.

-The 10 percent myth was also debunked in a study published in Frontiers in Human Neuroscience.
+The 10 percent myth was also debunked in a

 One common brain imaging technique, called functional magnetic resonance imaging (fMRI), can measure activity in the brain while a person is performing different tasks.